 The Company's variable compensation program includes eligibility for an annual performance-based discretionary cash bonus for senior management, including each of the executive officers.
 The amount of the cash bonus depends on the level of achievement of corporate, department and individual performance expectations, with a target bonus for executive officers generally set as a percentage of base salary.
-For 2007, the Compensation Committee evaluated the Chief Executive Officer for purposes of determining his variable compensation.
-The Compensation Committee, with the input of the Chief Executive Officer, also determined the variable compensation for the named executive officers in 2007.
-The awards of variable compensation to the Chief Executive Officer and the named executive officers are reflected in the Summary Compensation Table below.
+For 2008, the Compensation Committee evaluated the Chief Executive Officer for purposes of determining his variable compensation.
+The Compensation Committee, with the input of the Chief Executive Officer, also determined the variable compensation for the other named executive officers in 2008.
+The awards of variable compensation to the Chief Executive Officer and the other named executive officers are reflected in the Summary Compensation Table below.
+The Compensation Committee considered: safety, quality, customer satisfaction, efficiencies, cash flow and business development when considering each executive officer and the level of influence that each one had related to areas of consideration when determining the executive officer's discretionary cash bonus.